cocotb/cocotb/docs/source/custom_flows.rst

       ``$(cocotb-config --lib-name-path vpi riviera):cocotbvpi_entry_point``
       if there are also (System)Verilog modules in the design.

-   .. group-tab:: Design with a (System)Verilog Toplevel
+   .. tab-item:: Design with a (System)Verilog Toplevel

       For a design with a (System)Verilog toplevel, call ``alog`` and ``asim`` with the option ``-pli $(cocotb-config --lib-name-path vpi riviera)``.